Museum Passes

 Under 3: Free

-Free for all Mass residents 9 am to 12 pm on Sunday (year-round) and Wednesdays (September through May).
+Free for all Mass residents 9 am to 12 pm on Sundays and 3 to 5 pm Wednesdays.

 Pass admits up to 4 visitors at half-price admission.